akkoev/influxLogger/README.md

 # influxLogger
-python module to easily log data to an influxDB
+python module to easily log data to an influxDB asynchronous